-The water that BMA treats and supplies is drawn from four potable groundwater wells: Well No. 2, Well No. 9, Well A, and Well E. The residential land uses surrounding these wells pose little susceptibility to potential sources of contamination.
-Source water monitoring confirms the sources are not subjected to contamination.
-In addition, a portion of your water is supplied by BMA's "Pennland Farms" Water System (PWSID 1090163).
+The water for Pennland Farms that BMA treats and supplies is drawn from two potable groundwater wells: Well No. 1 and Well No. 2 (Pennland Farms).
+The residential land uses surrounding these wells pose little susceptibility to potential sources of contamination.
+Source water monitoring serves as source water assessment and confirms the sources are not subjected to contamination.

+In addition, a portion of your water is supplied by BMA's "Stonebridge" water system (PWSID 1090104).
 A complete Drinking Water Quality Report associated with this system can be found posted on the Authority's website.